ConnorDonegan/connordonegan.github.io/Research.markdown

 <br/>

 <b style="color:Charcoal;">Investigating Cancer Inequalities in Urbanizing Texas with Plausible Reasoning</b> <br/>
-<small> <em> The Annals of the American Association of Geographers </em> (forthcoming)
+<small> <em> The Annals of the American Association of Geographers </em>  <a href="https://doi.org/10.1080/24694452.2024.2425807"> doi:10.1080/24694452.2024.2425807 </a>
 <br/>

 Colorectal cancer (CRC) is highly lethal but often preventable.
 Between 2000 and 2010, incidence rates in Texas fell by 23% among screening-age adults (50-79).
 This is largely attributable to the relatively rapid adoption of screening colonoscopy as standard preventive care.
-Focused on the Dallas and Houston metro regions, this article documents stark transformations in the social geography of the CRC burden, including the emergence in this time period of substantial social class-related inequality in CRC risk.
-This is a case study in how health inequalities can be produced by the uneven (and mostly unorganized) diffusion of medical advancements in contexts where heightened economic inequality structures people's capacities to adopt new forms of care.
+This article adopts a political economy of health perspective to document and explain stark changes to the social geography of the CRC burden in the Dallas and Houston metro areas, including the spatial `deconcentration' of racial cancer disparities and the emergence of substantial social-class differences in CRC incidence.
+A pdf of the author's manuscript is freely available <a href="{{ site.baseurl }}/aag-2024-manuscript/">here</a>.

 <b style="color:Charcoal;">Spatial Uncertainty and Probability</b> <br/>
 <small>with co-author Yongwan Chun. <em> Oxford Handbook for the Spatial Humanities </em> (forthcoming)